 1. Soak The Bread In Milk

-In a bowl, place one slice of bread and pour it over with a little amount of warm milk just enough to moisten the bread.
+In a bowl, place one slice of bread and pour a little amount of warm milk over it - just enough to moisten the bread.
 Let the bread soaked for about a minute.
 You can break the bread as well to create a paste.
-Watch how this specific method is done in this video here.
+Watch how this specific method is done in this video here:

 2. Apply On The Infection

 After your bread and milk mixture has turned to a paste, pop some of it and apply it on the infection.
 You can secure the bread poultice on the infected area by wrapping it with a gauze.
 You can ask someone to do the wrapping for you.